darrenpmeyer/logging-formatter-anticrlf/README.rst

 By default, these are replaced with their escaped equivalents (see `Examples`_), but the ``replacements`` dictionary can be modified to change this behabior.

+This sanitization should solve CWE-93 errors and CRLF-based versions of CWE-117.
+Some CWE-117 errors are concerns about e.g. XSS flaws in logs that are likely to be viewed in a browser; this formatter can't handle every form of CWE-117.

 Installation
 ============